rjkiv/jeff-template/README.md

 - Few external dependencies: Just `python` for the generator and `ninja` for the build system.
 See [Dependencies](docs/dependencies.md).
 - Simple configuration: Everything lives in `config.yml`, `symbols.txt`, and `splits.txt`.
 - Multi-version support: Separate configurations for each game version, and a `configure.py --version` flag to switch between them.
 - Feature-rich analyzer: Many time-consuming tasks are automated, allowing you to focus on the decompilation itself.
-See [Analyzer features](https://github.com/encounter/decomp-toolkit#analyzer-features).
-- REL support: RELs each have their own `symbols.txt` and `splits.txt`, and will automatically be built and linked against the main binary.
-- No manual assembly: decomp-toolkit handles splitting the DOL into relocatable objects based on the configuration.
+- No manual assembly: decomp-toolkit handles splitting the XEX into relocatable objects based on the configuration.
 No game assets are committed to the repository.
+- Integration with [objdiff](https://github.com/encounter/objdiff) for a diffing workflow.

+COMING SOON(TM):
 - Progress calculation and integration with [decomp.dev](https://decomp.dev).
-- Integration with [objdiff](https://github.com/encounter/objdiff) for a diffing workflow.
 - CI workflow template for GitHub Actions.

 Project structure